 5. Scrub the Fireplace

-After all the ash is gone, scrub your fireplace with a brush and warm, soapy water.
+After vacuuming ash, scrub your fireplace with a brush and warm, soapy water.
 This step helps remove any remaining ash residue and keeps your fireplace in good condition until you’re ready to use it again.

 Once the fireplace ashes are cool, you should be able to clean out your fireplace within 30 minutes or less.
 This prep work can preserve your fireplace and keep your home’s air healthier.